Applied Education Studies BA (Hons) Degree (Level 6) — Full-time

 This is an optional unit

-This module supports you to gain a deeper insight into the management of the curriculum and consider alternative curriculum models and their impact on children’s learning and development.
+This module supports you in gaining a deeper insight into the management of the curriculum and consider alternative curriculum models and their impact on children’s learning and development.

-You will explore the development of the Early Years sector in the UK and abroad and examine how key theories of how children learn has influenced international approaches.
+You will explore the development of the Early Years sector in England, the United Kingdom and abroad and examine how key theories of how children learn have influenced them.

 AESO502: Post-Compulsory Education and Training